pymeshtool

 - Raises:

-TypeError – If the block parameter can not be converted to a ndarray[int].
+PyMeshToolError – If the block object can’t be converted to the correct C++ container.

 - generate_distancefield(start_vtx, *, end_vtx=None)